 FYPL 102BFirst-Year Seminar: Critical Reasoning about Weird Things3

-FYPS 102AFirst-Year Seminar: Myth-Busting the Model Minority: Asian American Experiences3
+FYPS 102AFirst-Year Seminar: Asian-American Experiences3

 FYPS 102ADFirst-Year Seminar: Plugging Into Politics3